Expedition Team in the Northwest Passage

 Expedition Teams at Hurtigruten represent the best of the best.
-The Expedition Team Leader and Assistant Expedition Leaders are experts on safety and sustainability, and ensure your exploration of these destinations is done right.
+The Expedition Team Leader and Assistant Expedition Leaders are experts on safety and sustainability, and ensure your exploration of this remote destination is done right.

-Together with guest lecturers and scientists, they will enhance your voyage with first-hand knowledge and fascinating insights, ensure your complete safety during landings, and guarantee the lightest possible footprint in this fascinating environment.
+Together with guest lecturers and scientists, they will enhance your voyage with first-hand knowledge and fascinating insights, ensure your complete safety during landings, and guarantee the lightest possible footprint in this pristine environment.

 Leading & Teaching

 During your discovery of the Northwest Passage, your Expedition Team will lead the way on landings, short hikes, and small boat cruises.
 Briefings occur before each landing, making you aware of any potential risks and of strict protocol regarding local wildlife.

 Both on and off the ship, lectures are held on a wide variety of specialist topics that cover:

 Get to know some of the Expedition Team members you may encounter on a cruise to the Northwest Passage:

 Mario was born at the foot of the Alps in Turin, Italy.
 A trained researcher, with a PhD in the feeding ecology of walrus, Mario has significant fieldwork experience in remote areas in the Arctic, Antarctic and the Bolivian Altiplano.

 Before joining Hurtigruten, Mario worked at the University of Tromsø, Norway, where he was an award-winning teacher and communicator.

 “When I was ten years old, I experienced being on a small sailboat on a mirror-flat sea, encircled by thousands of playful dolphins.
 It was epic!”